WordPress/openverse/documentation/projects/proposals/project_improvement/20230914-implementation_plan_project_automations.md

    [`issues` event](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#issues)
    can trigger workflows to do this.

-   The priority field in the project board issues can also be synced to the priority label using the same workflow.
+   The priority field in the project board issues should also be synced to the priority label using the same workflow.
 Additionally, critical issues can directly be added to the "📅 To do" column instead of the "📋 Backlog" column to prioritise their resolution.